As I mentioned in my previous post, H and I are helping out with the

 10. Last but not the least, trust each other and make all financial

-together.
+decisions together.
 No secret bank accounts please.
 It says a lot when you

 cannot trust your spouse with your money.
 Bear in mind that more important